WordPress content width and alignment – lack of documentation

 The Align setting

 Many blocks have an “Align” setting on the toolbar.
-This is used for multiple purposes, depending on the block, including:
+This setting is heavily overloaded, and is used for multiple purposes, depending on the block, including:

 1. To set the block width.
 Choices are usually “Content width” (confusingly described as “None”), “Wide” or “Full-width” (meaning: container width).